-If you have an old duvet or pillows, or for that matter matress protectors or matress toppers that you need to get rid of, there are lots of ways that you can do that in an environmentally friendly way rather than just putting it into the dustbin.
+Do you have an old duvet or pillows, or for that matter matress protectors or matress toppers that you need to get rid of?
+There are lots of ways that you can do that in an environmentally friendly way rather than just putting it into the dustbin.

 Let's face it, a duvet or a couple of pillows will nearly fill up your wheelie bin, and you won't have room for anything else!

 If any of your items are new or very lightly used you could give it to friends or family, sell it, offer it on a site such as Freecycle or Shpock.

 Most charity shops will not now accept duvets which have been used.
 In fact some will not even take an unused duvet still in it's packaging, mainly due to the problem of finding space to store or display it.

 A local animal shelter, animal rescue charity or shelter for the homeless may also be grateful for donations of clean duvets or indeed any unwanted bedding such as blankets.

 As always, please check that any charity actually wants duvets before donating, otherwise they then have the problem of disposing of the item instead of you, and it will still go to landfill.

 Old duvets and make great bedding for pets, who don't mind if a duvet is a bit shabby (My previous cat loves using an old duvet or pillow to sleep on!)

 They could of course also be used for toys, but I hope it would go without saying that if the toy is to be used by a young child the filling needs to be washable and should be clean before use.

 I have never tried this but I have heard said that the feathers from a feather duvet can be composted.
 I do however suggest that you don't empty out your old duvet into your compost bin on a windy day!